jasonmartell2012/browserAI/README.md

 <br/><br/>

-[Prompt](https://github.com/browser-use/browser-use/blob/main/examples/find_and_apply_to_jobs.py): Read my CV & find ML jobs, save them to a file, and then start applying for them in new tabs, if you need help, ask me.'
+[Prompt](https://github.com/browser-use/browser-use/blob/main/examples/find_and_apply_to_jobs.py): Read my CV & find ML jobs, save them to a file, and then start applying for them in new tabs, if you need help, ask me.

 https://github.com/user-attachments/assets/171fb4d6-0355-46f2-863e-edb04a828d04